Korean War Legacy Project

 Bio

-Alfred Curtis, as an 18-year-old, enlisted in the Marines in 1949 and served during the Korean War.
+Alfred Curtis enlisted in the Marines in 1949 and served during the Korean War.
 Although he was dyslexic and dropped out of high school, the military put him through several different training positions, and he held various jobs while in Korea, working with high-ranking sergeants and admirals.
-He recounts landing in Korea, his first impressions, and the extreme weather conditions.
-He expresses continued gratitude to the WWII veterans who offered their expertise and guidance to young soldiers like him during the war.
-He is proud of his service and applauds South Korea for what it has become today.
+He recounted landing in Korea, his first impressions, and the extreme weather conditions.
+He expressed continued gratitude to the World War II veterans who offered their expertise and guidance to young soldiers like him during the war.
+He was proud of his service and applauded South Korea for what it has become today.

 Video Clips